Landlord Tax Guide 2021/22

 |The portion above £750,000||12% (plus 4% of total price)|

-In Wales, the devolved government raised the nil rate band on land transaction tax (LTT) from £180,000 to £250,000, but only for main home purchases, not for second homes or buy-to-let investments.
-You can view the higher residential tax rates here.
+In Wales, from July 1, 2021, the devolved government reverted the nil rate band on land transaction tax (LTT) back down to £180,000 from its temporary £250,000, but only for main home purchases, not for second homes or buy-to-let investments.
+There is a 3% higher residential tax rates attached to additional properties.

 Income tax on rental property